A bipartite version of the Erd\H{o}s $-$ McKay conjecture: Collected tools

 \subsection{Probabilistic tools}

 Throughout the proof we will use Markov’s inequality, Chebyshev’s inequality, the Chernoff bound and Tur\'{a}n’s theorem.
 Statements and proofs of all of these can be found, for example, in \cite{alon04}.
-We will also need a probabilistic variation of the Erd\H{o}s-Littlewood-Offord theorem, whose proof can be found, for instance in \cite{JKLY}.
+We will also need a probabilistic variation of the Erd\H{o}s-Littlewood-Offord theorem, a proof of which can be found, for instance in \cite{JKLY}, or more generally as a consequence of the Doeblin $-$ Kolmogorov $-$ Levy $-$ Rogozin theorem.

 \begin{thm} Fix some non-zero parameters $a_1,a_2,\dots,a_n\in \mathbb{R}$ and $\alpha\in(0,0.5]$, then let $p_1,p_2,\dots,p_n\in [\alpha,1-\alpha]$.
 Suppose that $X_1,X_2,\dots, X_n$ are independent Bernoulli random variables with $X_i\sim Be(p_i)$.
 Then the following holds: \end{thm}